M-Haruki/BookmarkDirectoryConverter/README.md

 Each bookmark must be saved as a `.url` or `.txt` file.
 To avoid processing errors, it's recommended to edit the exported structure before importing it.
 Imported bookmarks will be added to the "Other Bookmarks" folder.
+Empty directories in the structure will be ignored.

 ## 日本語